 - Why is Indonesia a good place to run a startup

 - What are the challenges of running a startup in Indonesia?

-Startups are growing considerably in Indonesia, but there are several characteristics with its regulation, market, and investment landscape that can either boost or hinder startup development.
-This article will outline what you need to know about starting a new business, especially a startup, In Indonesia.
+While many startups are growing considerably in the world’s largest archipelago, there are several characteristics related to its regulation, market, and investment landscape that can either boost or hinder startup development.
+This article will outline what you need to know about starting a new business, especially a startup.

-Indonesia has one of the most active startup communities in the world.
-It’s difficult to pinpoint an exact number due to the volatile nature of the industry and different criteria of what actually defines a ‘startup’, but many sources offer a consistently high amount of active startup companies.
+This archipelagic market has one of the most active startup communities in the world.
+It’s difficult to pinpoint an exact number due to the volatile nature of the industry and different criteria of what actually defines a ‘startup’, but many sources offer a consistently high number of active startup companies.